zsebastian/stir-lang/README.md

-While technically `a` holds the two pointers encasing the token 42, this is an 'as if' case, and an interpreter may store the value 42 in `a` (however it "stores" that value), because we know that `a` can not possibly hold any other value, whatever happens to the stacky.
+While technically `a` holds the two pointers encasing the token 42, this is an 'as if' case, and an interpreter may store the value 42 in `a` (however it "stores" that value), because we know that `a` can not possibly hold any other value, whatever happens to the stack.

 Stir is a strongly typed language with inferred types.
 This means that the identifier must have a type.
 The type of the identifier is the type that would